IBM-Blockchain-Archive/marbles/marbles_demo_notes.md

 - [x] Deployable on bluemix

 ## Demo Part 2 Goals
-- [x] Server pushes block/marble updates to client when a new block event has occured for local user
+- [x] Server pushes block/marble updates to client when a new block event has occured (polling based)
 - [x] User's can advertise to trade/exchange their marbles (ie willing to trade large red for large blue/yellow/green)
 - [x] User can remove their open trades
 - [x] User identity (fake login as bob or leroy)
 - [x] Ability to see past blocks details and some sort of animation on new blocks

 ## Demo Part 3 Goals
-- [ ] Server pushes block/marble updates to client when any new block event has occured
+- [ ] Server pushes block/marble updates to client when any new block event has occured (push based)
 - [ ] User autentication (crypto signing of transactions)
 - [ ] User registration
 - [ ] Transacation privacy